kgwkyle/STAT545-participation/README.md

 # STAT 545A participation

-This is the participation repository for STAT 545A.
+This is the participation repository for STAT 545A for _Kyle Wlodarczyk_.

 The repository will be organized by week using __folders__.